wp-plugins/juna-it-poll/readme.txt

 versions in our Poll Plugin, which are necessary for each profile/web-site.
 And it will be improved for you every time and will also
 increase the variants of the questions .
 You can rule any question and answer.

+All of your polls are stored so you can return later to add or update as desired. - poll

-Multiple poll shortcodes can be used per post.
+Multiple poll shortcodes can be used per post. - poll You can add any poll into your post or page by using the shortcode. - poll

 Super easy to add to your site.  - poll
 Every site is different so we've got a few different ways to add Voice Polls to yours.
 Each one allows you to get up and running with poll Voice in minutes. - poll

+### Juna IT Poll Pro versions key benefits - Juna IT Poll

+* You can upload videos, give width and height for images and videos. - Poll

+* Give font-size and font-family for answers. - Poll

+* You can change results of poll. - Poll

 ### Upgrade to WordPress Juna IT Poll Pro to add some features - Poll: